Ghostkeeper/SettingsGuide/resources/articles/machine_settings/machine_gcode_flavor.md

 * If firmware retractions are enabled, the retractions for an extruder switch use `G10 S1` to indicate that this is a retraction for an extruder switch.
 * Acceleration changes are made using the `M201` and `M202` commands (for respectively printing acceleration and travel acceleration) rather than `M204`.
 * Jerk changes are made using the `M207` command, rather than the `M205` command.

+*Since this is a machine setting, it will not normally be listed in the normal list of settings.
+There is a selection menu for this setting though in the printer settings dialogue, which can be found in the list of added printers in the preferences dialogue.*